-Council voted 6-0 to approve the conceptual design for the Superior Avenue pedestrian/bicycle bridge and parking lot project including the proposed concrete bridge, parking lot and an option for passive recreation area (open space) adjacent to existing Sunset View Park.
+Council voted 6-0 on Tuesday to approve the conceptual design for the Superior Avenue pedestrian/bicycle bridge and parking lot project including the proposed concrete bridge, parking lot and an option for passive recreation area (open space) adjacent to existing Sunset View Park.

 Councilman Kevin Muldoon recused himself because of business conflict.

 The item included a Professional Services Agreement with Dokken Engineering of San Diego not-to-exceed $919,890.